MicrosoftDocs/mooncaketest/articles/sql-database/sql-database-performance-guidance.md

 * **Many concurrent requests**.
 Some database applications service many concurrent requests, for example, when serving a website that has a high traffic volume.
 Basic and Standard service tiers limit the number of concurrent requests per database.
 Applications that require more connections would need to choose an appropriate reservation size to handle the maximum number of needed requests.
 * **Low latency**.
 Some applications need to guarantee a response from the database in minimal time.
 If a specific stored procedure is called as part of a broader customer operation, you might have a requirement to have a return from that call in no more than 20 milliseconds, 99 percent of the time.
 This type of application benefits from the Premium service tier, to make sure that the required computing power is available.

+* **Premium RS**.
+Designed for customers that have IO-intensive workloads but do not require the highest availability guarantees.
+Examples include testing high-performance workloads, or an analytical workload where the database is not the system of record.

 The service level that you need for your SQL database depends on the peak load requirements for each resource dimension.
 Some applications use a trivial amount of a single resource, but have significant requirements for other resources.

 ## Service tier capabilities and limits